 Sometimes we may need to share information and work in partnership with other agencies when there are concerns about a child’s welfare.
 We will ensure that our concerns about our pupils are discussed with his/her parents/carers first unless we have reason to believe that such a move would be contrary to the child’s welfare.

-In his absence the Deputy DSLs are: Gill Labbett, (ELSA) Emotional Literacy Support Assistant and Home School Link Worker (HSLW) and Guy Perkins, Headteacher.
+In his absence the Deputy DSLs are: Gill Labbett, (ELSA) Emotional Literacy Support Assistant and Home School Link Worker (HSLW) and Stella Coulson, Assistant Head Teacher.

 The world is becoming increasingly 'virtual' with the internet connecting people in a wide range of arena through a number of different device types.
 Just as we aim to keep children safe when in our immediate care we should aim to monitor their use of the internet and ensure they are enjoying the rich range of resources in a safe and controlled manner.
 This is known as 'Online Safety or E-Safety' which can be defined in a number of ways.
 One such definition is "E-Safety is about utilising information and communication technologies in a safe and responsible way.
 It is mainly concerned with the safeguarding of young people in the digital world and making sure they feel safe when accessing new technology.
 It is can be associated with websites such as Facebook, Bebo, Twitter, msn and any other social networks"

 Gooseberry Planet parent workshop